SESR-Group/SESR-Group.github.io/index.md

 {% capture text %}

-Collaborating with industry partners and research institutions worldwide, we are committed to translating our scientific discoveries into practical applications.
-Our partnerships facilitate the exchange of knowledge and resources, driving innovation and creating impactful solutions for sustainable energy challenges.
+We work with companies and other research groups around the world.
+This collaboration helps us turn our research into real-world products and solutions.
+By sharing knowledge and resources, we aim to solve practical problems in sustainable energy.

 {%
   include button.html